-Did you ever get into the line to hand in your luggage only to realise you either forgot your tag or it fell off on the last trip.
+Did you ever get into the line to hand in your luggage only to realize you either forgot your tag or it fell off on the last trip?

 This built-in luggage tag means not only will you never forget, but it is highly unlikely ever to come off.
 It’s part of the suitcase!

-Victorinox are well known for the original Swiss Army Knife!
+Victorinox is well known for the original Swiss Army Knife!
 They have long since expanded into the travel market and are known for their quality products.